Contact Us

 ×

 For the first small group lesson (20 minutes), I introduced a NEWSELA article about the eco-boats that were hired to clean garbage from the Rio Bay in preparation for the Olympics.
-My introduction included defining and discussing the difference between garbage and sewage (important to understanding the article), previewing and making informed predictions about the content of the article, and then the students reading while I conferred with individuals.
+My introduction included defining and discussing the difference between garbage and sewage (important to understanding the article) and previewing to making informed predictions about the content of the article.
+Then the students read the article and I conferred with individuals.
+Afterwards we brainstormed and discussed main ideas in the text.

 img_8343

-For the second lesson, we talked about one of the main ideas – “Water pollution is a problem in the Rio Bay” – written in purple ink in image below.
+To begin the follow-up phase 2 lesson, we talked about about one of the main ideas – “Water pollution is a problem in the Rio Bay” – written in purple ink in image below.
 (Remember – this is just one of the main ideas in this article.)
 I shared a supporting quote from the article with them – written in blue ink on chart- and we worked our way through the details in that particular quote.
 In the image below, notice how I jotted what the students were thinking in red ink.

 I modeled talking about what this quote means using the notes in red to help me explain my thinking.
 Then I asked a student to do the same.
 THEN I asked partners to turn and talk to do the same.
 My goal was for them to speak fluently about what they understand this quote to mean–and then be able to write about it.